drocheam/optrace/docs/source/usage/spectrum.rst

 **Gaussian**

-A Gaussian spectrum is modelled mathematically with a scaling factor :math:`S_0`, a center wavelength :math:`\lambda_0` and a standard deviation :math:`\sigma_\lambda`:
+A Gaussian spectrum is mathematically modelled with a scaling factor :math:`S_0`, a center wavelength :math:`\lambda_0` and a standard deviation :math:`\sigma_\lambda`:

 .. math::
    S(\lambda) = S_0 \exp \left( -\frac{\left(\lambda - \lambda_0\right)^2}{2 \sigma_\lambda^2}\right)
    :label: eq_spectrum_gauss

-The spectrum object is created with mode :python:`"Gaussian"`, a mean value :python:`mu` and standard deviation :python:`sig`, all given in nanometers.
+The |LightSpectrum| is then defined with mode :python:`"Gaussian"`, a mean value :python:`mu` and standard deviation :python:`sig`, all given in nanometers.
-Note that the Gaussian function will be truncated to the visible range [380nm, 780nm].
+Note that the Gaussian function is truncated to the visible range [380nm, 780nm].

 .. testcode::